MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 Instead let's see if we can print memory.
 This assumes the note is somewhere in memory AFTER the location of the code that's executing, but maybe we're lucky this way.

-An important concept to understand here is the [parameter field](https://en.wikipedia.org/wiki/Printf_format_string#Parameter_field).
-This lets us specify a specific argument.
+An important concept to understand here is the [parameter field](https://en.wikipedia.org/wiki/Printf_format_string#Parameter_field) in a format string.
+This lets us specify a specific argument to consume.
 For example, to print the 3rd arg as a pointer:

 ```
 %3$p